Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Though CV references for non-academic jobs are provided on a separate document, you should include a references section on your academic CV.

-Include three references who can vouch for your character and expertise.
+Include three referees who can vouch for your character and expertise.

-Ideally, your references should work in the same academic field as you.
+Ideally, your referees should work in the same academic field as you.
 It’s common in academic CVs to feature your Ph.D. supervisor as well as at least one other academic.

-For each reference, you should include the person’s:
+For each reference, you should include the referee’s:

 - name